CDXdev/dessvg/README.md

 # VCSdrawer

 VCSdrawer is an open source SVG Drawing application.
-Currently a web app, we plan to port our work on smartphones and Windows/Linux/MacOS.
+It is available as both a web app and a desktop application for windows/macOS/linux distributions.
+Please refer bellow for further informations.
 The application is accessible on this url : http://guillaumegresillion.pe.hu/svgdrawer and on this repo !

 ## Developping